alexlevy0/alexlevy0/README.md

 - Low-code / Server-less / Mono-repo / Micro-frontends
 - WebXR / WebASM / Web3 / GenAI

+And there you have it, the tech that's turning my gears in 2023!
+Let's see where this digital journey takes us! 🚀🌌 🎉 And there it is, folks!
+The magic recipe for a year of coding adventures and caffeine-fueled late nights 🌙.
+Let's make some digital magic! 🧙‍♂️✨

 ## Dev Tech that catches my eye

 - ...TODO